osohq/oso/docs/content/any/guides/attributes.md

 # Build Attribute-Based Access Control (ABAC)

-While role-based access control emphasizes granting permissions based on roles, you may also wish to grant permissions or roles based on user or resource attributes. **With Oso, you can use attribute-based logic alongside roles.**
+While [role-based access control (RBAC)](guides/rbac) emphasizes granting permissions based on roles, you may also wish to grant permissions or roles based on attributes of actors or resources. **With Oso, you can use attribute-based logic alongside roles.**

 ## Grant permissions with attributes